alex-stiff/terraform-provider-ranger/README.md

 make testacc
 ```

+## Contributing

+If you would like to contribute to this project, please fork the repository and make your changes in a separate branch.
+Once you have made your changes, you can submit a pull request for review.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

+## Security

+Please see [SECURITY.md](SECURITY.md) for our Security and Coordinated Vulnerability Disclosure Policy.

 ## Code of Conduct

 This project adheres to our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.